The Client: Valtris Specialty Chemicals

 A sales excellence process with six distinct steps replaced the haphazard outreach of old:

-1. Portfolio planning.
+- Portfolio planning.
 Customers are prioritized based on existing or potential business, and each account is assigned individual actions according to its priority.

-3. Activity planning.
-Outreach is defined in terms of touchpoint frequency, regional clustering, and planned opportunity progressions.
+- Activity planning.
+Outreach is defined in terms of opportunity identification and progression, regional clustering and touchpoint frequency.

-6. Follow through.
+- Follow through and pipeline management.
 Outcomes are documented.
 Schedules are adjusted and next steps revisited at the next identified progression point.

 The result?
 Sales managers’ days were restructured to include four times as much active selling as previously, most of it focused on proactive sales efforts—a massive increase.

-Training was deployed across the board and continually reinforced until the new actions became fully inculcated in sales managers’ behaviors.
+Training was deployed across the board and continually reinforced until the new actions became fully inculcated in the sales teams’ behaviors.

 Sales reps showed strong adoption to the program.
 The number of sales calls per rep increased by an average of 43% per week over base.
-Average win size also jumped, with average win size increasing by 2.3 times.
+Average win size also jumped, with the average contribution margin value increasing by 2.3 times.